Choi Kang-hee (actress): Career

+In 2024, Choi signed an exclusive contract with Media Lab Seesaw.

 Other activities

 In addition to acting, Choi is a radio DJ on KBS Cool FM.
 She also has her own clothing brand, Nowhere333.

 In October 2006, Choi was awarded a silver medal by the Korea National Red Cross in recognition of her frequent blood donations.
-A year later she became the first Korean celebrity to donate bone marrow, having pledged as a donor in 1999.
+A year later, she became the first Korean celebrity to donate bone marrow, having pledged as a donor in 1999.